mrfa3i643/Writeups/JUST.v5/Fanous/readme.md

 Flag Format: JUST{A1_A2_A3}

+<h3>Solution:</h3>

 he downloaded "dControl.exe" that disables windows defender, to install a cracked game

+dControl.exe :

 <img src="https://github.com/mrfa3i643/Writeups/blob/main/JUST.v5/Fanous/img/dControl.png">

+Cracked game :

 <img src="https://github.com/mrfa3i643/Writeups/blob/main/JUST.v5/Fanous/img/game.png">

-first thing i thought that the cracked game was the malware but i was wrong then i noticed ```he presses the (SHIFT) key many times on his keyboard while he is playing the game``` so the first thing that came to my mind was sticky keys
+first thing i thought that the cracked game was the malware but i was wrong then i noticed in the description ```he presses the (SHIFT) key many times on his keyboard while he is playing the game``` so the first thing that came to my mind was sticky keys

 sticky keys executable path ```c:\windows\system32\sethc.exe```